matchiapp/terraform-provider-keycloak/docs/resources/realm_user_profile.md

 #### Pattern

 - `pattern`- (Required) The RegEx pattern to use when validating values.
-- `error-message`- (Optional) The key of the error message in i18n bundle.
+- `error_message`- (Optional) The key of the error message in i18n bundle.
 If not set a generic message is used.

 #### Person_name_prohibited_characters

-- `error-message`- (Optional) The key of the error message in i18n bundle.
+- `error_message`- (Optional) The key of the error message in i18n bundle.
 If not set a generic message is used.

 #### User_name_prohibited_characters

-- `error-message`- (Optional) The key of the error message in i18n bundle.
+- `error_message`- (Optional) The key of the error message in i18n bundle.
 If not set a generic message is used.

 #### Options